v-perfilev/fatodo-auth-service/README.md

-# FaToDo extended-skeleton
+# FaToDo auth-service
-Spring app that is used for development of complex microservices.
+Auth service for FaToDo based on extended skeleton.